gasolin/blog/source/_posts/xps13-elementary-os.md

 I have the 256GB SSD, I use [Partition Wizard](https://www.partitionwizard.com/) to slice ~100GB for Elementary OS.

-I have 8GB RAM so I [reference](https://askubuntu.com/questions/49109/i-have-16gb-ram-do-i-need-32gb-swap ) and left ~8GB for swap.
+I have 8GB RAM so I [reference](https://askubuntu.com/questions/49109/i-have-16gb-ram-do-i-need-32gb-swap ) the recommend swap size and left ~8GB for swap.

 ### Disable fast startup

-I also need to follow the instructions to [disable the fast startup](https://www.tenforums.com/tutorials/4189-turn-off-fast-startup-windows-10-a.html).
+I also need to follow the instructions to [disable the fast startup] on Windows.(https://www.tenforums.com/tutorials/4189-turn-off-fast-startup-windows-10-a.html).

 ### Switch SATA operation mode from RAID to AHCI

 Here's the most tricky part.
 It takes me a while to figure out how to switch the SATA storage from RAID to AHCI.
-The trick is [doing this procedure with Windows safe mode](http://triplescomputers.com/blog/uncategorized/solution-switch-windows-10-from-raidide-to-ahci-operation/).
+The trick is doing this procedure with [Windows safe mode](http://triplescomputers.com/blog/uncategorized/solution-switch-windows-10-from-raidide-to-ahci-operation/).

 ## Settings on BIOS